 What is camembert?

-See that small-ish wheel of cheese in the pic above?
+See that small-ish wheel of cheese in the pic below?
 That’s camembert.

-Camembert cheese was originally founded in the 18th century and takes its name from the village in Normandy, France, where it was first made.
+Camembert cheese was first produced in the 18th century and takes its name from the village in Normandy, France, where it originated.

 You can distinguish a camembert from a brie by its size.

 How?
 Because camembert will always come in a small wheel with a diameter of roughly 8-10 centimetres.
-Just like in the pic above.
+Just like in the pic below.

 What is brie?